In this Guide

-We think these guns are good enough to do touch-ups, or to spray whole panels.
+We think these guys are good enough to do touch-ups or to spray whole panels, alternatively, you can use spray cans.
 They’re good for new painters to get a feel for what they can do with their compressor, or for experienced DIYers on a tight budget.
 However, you won’t get to a professional level of quality with guns this inexpensive.
 They simply can’t give you the atomization quality or precision that high-end guns can.
-We recommend them to DIYers who are painting for the first time, and want something all-purpose that can handle cars.
-They’re also suited to those who know what they’re doing, but also aren’t looking for showroom-grade car results.
+We recommend them to DIYers who are painting for the first time and want something all-purpose that can handle cars.
+They’re also suited to those who know what they’re doing but also aren’t looking for showroom-grade car results.

 2. Graco-Sharpe 288878 HVLP FX3000 Paint Spray Gun, 1.0 mm

-In any size, one of these compressor guns will give you a finer atomization, smoother finish, and more refined spray pattern than the Campbell-Hausfield guns above!
+In any size, one of these compressor guns will give you finer atomization, smoother finish, and more refined spray pattern than the Campbell Hausfeld guns above!
 It’s a similar gravity-fed, HVLP design, but it produces more professional results!

 At any tip size, this is a full-size gun.
 It has a 600cc cup which makes it great for coverage–no matter which coatings you’re working with.
 Still, thanks to the refined spray cap design, you can bring down the spray pattern fairly easily for small tasks!
-The ergonomic handle design and light weight (only 1 pound) makes this easy to use for both small and large sprays.
+The ergonomic handle design and lightweight (only 1 pound) make this easy to use for both small and large sprays.

-The fan control is better than the Campbell-Hausfield’s, too.
+The fan control is better than the Campbell-Hausfeld’s, too.
 That’s because it has more precise, sure, smooth knobs for making adjustments.
-There aren’t any wobbles in the fan control, and the edges are better-defined than the ones you get with one of the Campbell-Hausfield’s.
+There aren’t any wobbles in the fan control, and the edges are better defined than the ones you get with one of the Campbell-Hausfeld’s.